71 year old man loses Rs 75,000 on pretext of linking Aadhaar with bank account

-The police have registered a case after money was withdrawn from the account of a 71 year old man on the pretext of linking his account with Aadhaar.
+The police have registered a case after money was withdrawn from the account of a 71-year-old man on the pretext of linking his account with Aadhaar.

 The Kopri police in Maharashtra have registered a case under the Information Technology Act and relevant sections of the IPC.